 The Last Cherry Blossom is a story of unfathomable loss, but also of hope, resilience, and survival.
 Paired with Sadako and the Thousand Paper Cranes, both these stories should stand as a cautionary tale about war and the use of what we would now call weapons of mass destruction, and never forget that, as Burkinshaw reminds us in her Afterword, “the victims were all someone’s mother, father, brother, sister, or child.”
 It was true then and is still true today. [chapter book, ages 11 and up]

 Review from The Children’s War:

-Sadako and the Thousand Paper Cranes is a emotionally, powerful story.
+Sadako and the Thousand Paper Cranes is an emotionally, powerful story.
 It is a perfect book for introducing this difficult topic to young readers.
 There are no detailed graphic images describing the war, the bomb, or even to after effects, only an acknowledgment of these things. [chapter book, ages 8 and up]